binarydev/xyz-insurance-challenge-node/README.md

 4. Task 4 - Instead of sending quotes instantly, batch them into hourly emails, so that recipients of multiple quotes only get 1 email an hour.
 A message queue and a cronjob would be handy here.
 5. Task 5 - Compute metrics for the service using logfiles from the app server. **(Complete)**

+Personal bonus I've added: full dockerization, and the live demo at http://xavier-demo.binary-dev.com/ is actually using this dockerized version.

 ## Instructions for starting app

 ### Configuration